 Mark Ponder, 56, admitted Friday to striking three police officers with a pole during the melee outside the Capitol building on Jan.
-6, hitting one of them so hard that the impact shattered the officer’s riot shield.
+6, hitting one of them so hard that the impact broke the pole in two.

 At around 2:31 p.m., as the riotous crowd of Donald Trump supporters faced off against police, Ponder “ran out from the crowd and swung a long, thin pole at a U.S. Capitol Police officer,” according to a Department of Justice press release.